Module 3 - Trouble Shooting Performance and Implementing a Standard Operating Environment

 Scheduling Capsule Syncs

-By default, the Capsule Server will automatically synchonize new and updated content views that are in the Capsule’s assigned lifecycle environments.
-This is usually beneficial, but when making large numbers of changes to conten-views, it may be beneficial to schedule the Capsule synchonizations at the end of the publication and promotion of the content views.
+By default, the Capsule Server will automatically synchronize new and updated content views that are in the Capsule’s assigned lifecycle environments.
+This is usually beneficial, but when making large numbers of changes to content views, it may be beneficial to schedule the Capsule synchronizations at the end of the publication and promotion of the content views.

 Open the Tasks UI in the Satellite Web UI by clicking on Monitor > Tasks